Jzukas125/Obsidian-Notes/CyberSecruity/CCDC/Windows Event Logs & Registry.md

 Types of Logs:
-	System Logs - Events logged by the operation system Application Logs - Events logged by third-party applications on the system Security Logs - Events logged by the system related to it's
+	System Logs - Events logged by the operation system Application Logs - Events logged by third-party applications on the system Security Logs - Events logged by the system related to it's security

+Window event logs are stored at C:\Windows\system32\winevt\logs as .evtx files

+The EVTX files are in a binary format and require a special application to view the content.
+One built in program is Windows Event Viewer.